EMS Lifeline Application

 Odessa Fire Rescue provides the best EMS Service available anywhere.
 The department runs Paramedic Engines and MICU EMS transport vehicles.

 The Odessa Fire/Rescue has been the emergency medical service provider for the City of Odessa and Ector County since 1973.
 We currently operate eight (8) Mobile Intensive Care Unit Ambulances and eight (8) Paramedic staffed Fire Engines.
 Our coverage area is approximately 904 square miles and we serve a population of 140,000.
-The Odessa Fire/Rescue responded to over 17,000 EMS incidents in 2012.
+The Odessa Fire/Rescue responded to 17,321 Emergency incidents in 2012.

-Three of the departments stations operate in a "squad" concept.
+Three of the departments stations operate under a Squad concept.
 These are four person stations that have both a front-line EMS unit and a front-line fire apparatus.
 Depending on the nature of the call all four personnel respond on either the fire apparatus or the EMS unit.
-This configuration of the "squad" concept was originated by Odessa Fire/Rescue and has been adopted by other departments around the state for it's efficient use of personnel.
+This configuration of the Squad concept was originated by Odessa Fire/Rescue and has been adopted by other departments around the state for it's efficient use of personnel.

 On the majority of calls for service an engine will run with an ambulance in the departments coverage area.
 There are a number of reasons for this.
 Often a ambulance is out of its station when the call comes in, usually either on or retuning from another call.
 The engine can get there quicker and begin treatment before the arrival of the ambulance.
 This is the reason for staffing a paramedic on all engines.
 Other reasons include assistance with patient handling, hauling equipment, and scene control.
 Having more than two persons to assist with moving patients helps to reduce back injuries and help keep the city's worker's compensation costs down.